ray-project/ray/doc/source/data/key-concepts.rst

 Each block holds a set of items in either `Arrow table format <https://arrow.apache.org/docs/python/data.html#tables>`__ or a Python list (for non-tabular data).
 For ML use cases, Datasets also natively supports :ref:`Tensor data <datasets_tensor_support>`.
-Having multiple blocks in a dataset allows for parallel transformation and ingest of the data.
+Having multiple blocks in a dataset allows for parallel transformation and ingest.

 The following figure visualizes a Dataset that has three Arrow table blocks, each block holding 1000 rows each: